jesseopdenbrouw/riscv-rv32/sw/bootloader/README.md

 ## Status

 Works on the board.
-Use design riscv-pipe3-csr-md-lic.bootloader
+The bootloader must be installed.